hartmutlentz/TemporalNetworkAccessibility/README.md

 ```
 This computes eqn.
 (4) in the Paper, that is
 $ \mathcal{P}_n = \bigwedge _i (\mathbf{1} \vee \mathbf{A}_i)$,
-step by step and returns a dictionary containing the path density (as black line in Fig. 2).
+step by step and returns a dictionary containing the path density.
+In the paper [3] this is the black line in Fig. 2 for example.

 ### Step 3
 ```python
 h = Tools.cdf2histogram(c)
 ```
 This returns the numerical derivative of the path-density, which is the shortest-path-duration-distribution.
+In the paper [3] this is the red line in Fig. 2 for example.

 ### Step 4
 ```python
 Tools.dict2file(c, "path_density.txt")
 Tools.dict2file(h, "path_durations.txt")
 ```
-This writes the generates data to files, so you can plot it using gnuplot, Excel or you favorite plotiing software.
+This writes the generated data to txt-files, so you can plot it using gnuplot, Excel or you favorite plotiing software.
+The files have 2 columns: *time and path density* or *time and path duration*, respectively.

 A working example is shown in the file 'Unfold_Accessibility.py'.

+### Additional functionality
+The Class *TemporalEdgeList* provides methods to load a temporal network as a temporal edgelist.
+It can be used for randomization of temporal networks.
+There is a number of methods to randomize temporal networks.
+The methods implemented here have also been used in the supplementary material of [3] (also see references therin).
+The methods described in more detail in my PhD thesis [4].

+E = TemporalEdgeList(the_file,directed=False)
+E.RE()
+E.write("Randomized_edges_LST.txt")

 ## Required Software/packages:
 - Python 2.7 (should run on 2.6, too)